sukhjitsehra/project/reports/README.md

+If you are not giving in person presentation:

-To keep YouTube Video Presentation (non-public) follow the steps below:
+Please submit the recorded video and  to keep YouTube Video Presentation (non-public) follow the steps below:
 - Change video privacy settings
 - Sign in to YouTube Studio.
 - From the left menu, select Content.